kescardoso/cryptopedia/README.md

 12. [StackEdit](https://pages.github.com/) - as an in-browser Markdown editor for beautiful, stress-free README writing.

-13. [Am I Responsive](http://ami.responsivedesign.is/) - to create the screen sizes image in this readme file.

-14. [Imgbb](https://imgbb.com/)  to store all external images for this project.

 ## Testing

 - **Responsiveness** -- The responsiveness of this website was consistently tested during the development process: on GITPOD using the Chrome developer tools, as well as locally using real mobile devices, tablets, and desktops.